-Working on the pottery wheel is an art and technique that I also enjoy.
-The pot itself is usually not enough for me, I always like to add a story to it.
-I’ve used wheel throwing along with my sculptural techniques to share Aesop’s Fables, nature influences, and special relationships of birds as added inspiration to my wheel-thrown pots.
+Working on the pottery wheel is an art and technique that I enjoy.
+Usually, the pot itself is not enough for me, as I like to add a story to it.
+Inspirations of images I’ve added to a few pieces are related to Aesop’s Fables; and have added nature influences of leaves, branches, and twigs, as well as composing opportunities to involve special relationships between birds.

 2018-05-29 03:26:00